mkellerman/minimal-mistakes/_posts/2019/2019-01-25-Introducing_PSTwitterAPI.md

 1. Provide authentication token to the module
 1. Get last 200 tweets from your user
 1. Get stop words to be excluded from the world cloud
-1. Generate WordCloud
+1. Generate word cloud
 1. Profit

-{% include figure image_path="/assets/posts/2020-01-25-Introducing_PSTwitterAPI_WordCloud.png" alt="PSWorldCloud for @mkellerman using PSTwitterAPI" caption="PSWorldCloud for @mkellerman using PSTwitterAPI" %}
+{% include figure image_path="/assets/posts/2020-01-25-Introducing_PSTwitterAPI_WordCloud.png" alt="PSWordCloud for @mkellerman using PSTwitterAPI" caption="PSWordCloud for @mkellerman using PSTwitterAPI" %}

 ## Open Source: Come and help!
 I've built the foundation, but there are many things left to do: